Chandram-Dutta/mcp_example/README.md

    mcp install src.server -f .env
    ```

-3. Connect to the server using an MCP client or directly via HTTP requests to the created endpoint.
+3. Connect to the server using an MCP client.

 ## Security Considerations